Job seeker services

 Either way plan to arrive at the location 15 minutes before so that you are relaxed.
 I have seen people running late and having to rush in the summer heat.
 Arriving sweating like they have just come off a treadmill.

 If you are driving set your mobile up on hands-free so you don't have to pull over.
 Also don't forget the umbrella if there is a slight chance of rain.

-Okay, let's assume that you are running late… call and apologize.
+Okay, let's assume that you are running late… call and apologise.
 Be sincere and professional - strike a balance between saying too much and too little.
 Keep your message direct and brief.
 Don't go into too much detail as to why you are late.
 Provide information, not excuses.
 Have a good reason - such as actions outside of your control.
 Actions you could not have foreseen.
 Regular traffic issues are not great excuses.

 Here is an example of what to say - "I have just come out of a meeting that took longer than anticipated"...
 “I am really sorry about this because I know you have allocated a set time slot for us to meet.
 I should be there in about 15 minutes or so.
 Is it still convenient for you or do you want to reschedule?” – you give him an option.
 If you are 5 minutes late you still call but you don’t have to give the option of rescheduling.

-When you do arrive, it is professional courtesy to apologize for your lateness, but don’t overdo it.
+When you do arrive, it is professional courtesy to apologise for your lateness, but don’t overdo it.
 Since you have arrived - it is now in the past.
 It is time to stay calm and confident.
 The show is on.

 Let's say you are early by 1 hour.
-A meeting finished early...
-You could wait but you can also call and say.
+A meeting finished early.
+You could wait - or you could call and say.
 “I have just finished a meeting early and would like to give you an option to meet earlier if that is preferable to you?
 I am happy either way....
-I would just like to give you some flexibility.
+I would just like to give you some flexibility."
 You are doing them a favor.